git-ecosystem/git-credential-manager/docs/enterprise-config.md

 ## User Freedom

 We believe the user should _always_ be at liberty to configure Git and GCM exactly as they wish.
-By prefering environment variables and Git configuration files over system admin values, these only act as _default values_ that can always be overriden by the user in the usual ways.
+By preferring environment variables and Git configuration files over system admin values, these only act as _default values_ that can always be overridden by the user in the usual ways.

 ## Windows